This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Description of the Projects table

-For each project, the Projects table includes the following columns:
+For each project, the table includes:

 Deploying a project